-This page contains information about registering for courses as an undergraduate at SUNY Geneseo.
+This page contains information on how to register for courses at SUNY Geneseo.

-Your access to online registration depends on the total of your completed hours plus your in-progress hours.
+For returning students, access to online registration depends on the total of completed credit hours plus in-progress hours.
 More information is available on the registration information page.
 Log into KnightWeb to confirm the day and time you may begin registration.

 If you have mandatory advising, you will have an advisement hold placed on KnightWeb.
 This will prevent registration but will not affect other areas of KnightWeb.